CephalofairGames/bnb-rules/index.md

 > 1. Read the scenario introduction, special rules, and goal in the scenario entry and check the scenario level.
 > 1. Retrieve the monster card for each monster type present in the scenario.
 > 1. Resolve any scenario effects or note them to be resolved later in setup.
 Flip the scenario card to its map side.
+> 1. <span class="pubcrawler">If you intend to use any Variable Difficulty cards (XXXX), select them now.</span>
 > 1. Place each monster card in its own monster tray.
 For each tray, place one white cube on the tray’s <img src="assets/icons/dice_result_neutral.png" class="inline-icon"/> slot.
 Retrieve the monster hit point dial colored to correspond to each monster on the scenario map.
 For each elite monster, place an additional white cube on the tray's <img src="assets/icons/dice_result_minus.png" class="inline-icon"/> slot.
 > 1. Place uniquely colored cubes on the map to represent each monster in the scenario, matching the color shown on the scenario map.
 Place your character mini on the indicated starting space.
 > 1. Retrieve both attack modifier trays.
 If the scenario is level 2 or higher, retrieve the appropriate level modifier card for your character and place it in the character modifier tray.
 You may select a monster difficulty other than “standard” by placing the chosen difficulty monster modifier card in the monster modifier tray.
 > 1. Keep all condition tokens, the die, and the icon reference card nearby.
 > 1. Decide which items to equip from the pool of available items (see [26](#anchor_26)).
+> 1. <span class="pubcrawler">If your character has five level 1 ability cards and five level 2 ability cards, at the start of each scenario, you must choose which four of their five cards you want to bring into that scenario.</span>
 > 1. Retrieve your character’s level 1 ability cards and select a number of cards to upgrade equal to the scenario level minus one.
 Replace the selected level 1 ability cards with the corresponding level 2 ability cards (listed on the back of your character card).
-Your selected cards will start in your hand.
+Your selected cards will start in your hand. <span class="pubcrawler">For characters that have five cards, at scenario level 5, instead upgrade all cards to their level 2 versions.</span>
 > 1. Set the character hit point dial to your character’s maximum hit point value, which is shown below the scenario level in the chart at the bottom of your character card.
 Set each monster’s corresponding colored hit point dial to their respective maximum hit points.
+> 1. <span class="pubcrawler">IMake note of the Tags on the back of your character card.
+These are largely cosmetic, but take special note of the "micro" tag, which signifies that this character is naturally small, and the micro world is their home.
+This is different from "shrunken" characters, who were once large, but have been reduced in size by some magical means.
+All six characters from Buttons & Bugs are considered to be shrunken.
+In the Pub Crawlers expansion, micro and shrunken characters will encounter some different scenarios and story beats from each other.</span>
 > 1. Apply any remaining scenario effects.

 ---